-In the past hour the decision was taken by the member clubs of the Scottish Premier League to vote against the admission of Sevco 5088, the reincarnation of the old Rangers FC.
+In the past hour the decision was taken by the member clubs of the Scottish Premier League to vote against the admission of Sevco 5088, the newco Rangers FC.

-The details of which club's voted "no" are known - Kilmarnock abstained from voting entirely, the old Rangers FC (yet to be liquidated, so still in possession of their SPL share and deemed entitled to vote) opted for a "yes", while the remaining ten decided to reject the proposal.
-But the biggest question now facing the Scottish game is this: where are the new club going to fit?
+The details of which club's voted "no" have been made public.
+Kilmarnock abstained from voting entirely, oldco Rangers (yet to be liquidated, so still in possession of their SPL share and deemed entitled to vote) voted in favour, while the remaining ten decided to reject the proposal.